 The Grey Area Theatre Company was founded in April 2020 with the aim of supporting new musical theatre in a particularly challenging time for our industry.
 We provide script feedback, dramaturgy work, production support and are committed to supporting new musicals in any way possible.
 In September of 2020, we produced a rehearsed reading of 'Before After' streamed live from the Southwark Playhouse.
 This was the first ever live-stream from the venue and exceeded expectations by reaching audiences in 44 countries and trending on Twitter in the United Kingdom.
 For this, we were awarded an OnComm commendation for our work and shortlisted for the 2021 OnComm Awards.
-2021 brings our first fully staged production which will be announced in due course.
+We were the first new production to open at Southwark Playhouse in over a year with 'You Are Here' which ran for four weeks and received 3 OFFIE nominations, including 'Best Performance' for Wendi Peters.

 To create theatre that excites both us and our audiences.
 With musical theatre as our speciality, we are focused on socially relevant revivals and challenging new works that speak to the world around us.